alextim/astro-lib/packages/astro-sitemap/README.md

 Key benefits of `astro-sitemap` integration:

+- Split up your large sitemap into multiple sitemaps by custom limit.
 - Ability to add sitemap specific attributes such as `changefreq`, `lastmod`, `priority`.
+- Final output customization via JS function (sync or async).
-- the most important: localization support.
+- The most important: localization support.
 In a build time the integration analyses the pages urls for presence of locale signatures in paths to establish relations between pages.
-- Output file name customization.
+- Automatically creates a link to sitemap in `<head>` section of generated pages.
-- Flexible configuration: configure the integration in external config, in astro.config or combine both.
+- Flexible configuration: configure the integration with external config, astro.config or combine both.
 - Reliability: all config options are validated.

 ---